rastersoft/autovala/README.md

   * Each .sh file in *data/* will be presumed to be a binary script, so will be copied to *bin/*

-  * All files and folders in *data/local/* will be copied to *share/prject_name/* This is useful for application-specific data, or documentation
+  * All files and folders in *data/local/* will be copied to *share/project_name/* This is useful for application-specific data

+  * All files and folders in *doc/* will be copied to *share/doc/project_name/* This is useful for documentation

 When Autovala searchs the packages, it uses only the versions available for the currently active version.
 Also, by default, it uses the most recent